cristian-guerrero/legion-go-tricks/README.md

 Link: https://github.com/antheas/hhd

 PS5 Dualsense Edge controller emulator, currently supports all buttons on the LGO controller except the back scrollwheel (scrollwheel already worked previously).
-Has improvements vs rogue, such as more consistently working rumble, config file for configuring different options, etc. It also supports managing the power button, so no extra program is necessary.
+Has improvements vs rogue, such as more consistently working rumble, config file for configuring different options, RGB LED control via steam input, etc. It also supports managing the power button, so no extra program is necessary.

 Install instructions are available on the github.